passwordless-id/www/index.md

     </div>
 </section>

-<button id="sign-out" class="btn btn-default" onclick="onClickSignOut()" hidden>Sign Out</button>
+<button id="sign-out" class="btn btn-primary" onclick="onClickSignOut()" hidden>Sign Out</button>
 </div>

 <script type="module" src="js/sign-in-with.js"></script>

 For a straightforward and smooth integration, you can use the [@passwordless-id/connect](https://github.com/passwordless-id/connect) library.
 This library makes it possible to trigger the authentication/authorization using a single call.

-Check out the [standalone demo](https://passwordless-id.github.io/demo/) to try it out and the [user guide](usage/sign-in-with) to implement this on your site in 5 minutes!
+Check out the [standalone demo](https://github.com/passwordless-id/demo) to try it out and the [user guide](usage/sign-in-with) to implement this on your site in 5 minutes!
 No account necessary!

 ---